jonashackt/ansible-windows-docker-springboot/README.md

 So if you really want to go with Windows 10 anyway, it shouldn´t be that much work to write your own Packer template and use the other ISO instead.
 Here we´ll stay with Windows Server 2016.

-## How to build Ansible-ready Vagrant box from a Windows ISO ([step0-packer-windows-vagrantbox](https://github.com/jonashackt/ansible-windows-docker-springboot/tree/master/step0-packer-windows-vagrantbox))
+## Step 0 - How to build Ansible-ready Vagrant box from a Windows ISO ([step0-packer-windows-vagrantbox](https://github.com/jonashackt/ansible-windows-docker-springboot/tree/master/step0-packer-windows-vagrantbox))

 The problem with an ISO - it´s not a nice Vagrant box we can fireup easily for development.
 But hey!
 There´s something for us: [packer.io](https://packer.io/).
 This smart tool is able to produce machine images in every flavour - also as a Vagrant box ;) And [from the docs](https://www.packer.io/docs/post-processors/vagrant.html): "[Packer] ... is in fact how the official boxes distributed by Vagrant are created."
 On a Mac you can install it with: